jayant24/Sample-twitter-bot/README.md

 # Sample-twitter-bot
- A sample Twitter bot in Python - created by @jayant24.
-This is part of my personal python netwoking project.
+ A sample Twitter bot in Python - created by Jayant Waldia.
+This is small Django based Project.

-If you don't have Python 3 installed (if the above command fails):
- Either install Python 3 on your computer OR use something like Heroku, Digital Ocean or any other online platfrm.

 # Files
 1.) my_twitter_bot.py - This is the main file that includes all the logic.